neelsmith/julia_workshop/local/session1/index.md

 ## Overview

 In our first session, we'll introduce some essential ideas for computational study in the humanities.
-Working in the Julia REPL (Julia's ineractive Read-Evaluate-Print Loop), we'll organize different types of information in collections that we can query and transform.
+Working in the Julia REPL (Julia's interactive Read-Evaluate-Print Loop), we'll organize different types of information in collections that we can query and transform.